kadena-community/kadena.js/packages/apps/graph/src/devnet/marmalade/README.md

 ### Aditional Notes

 These scripts use Github's API to retrieve the files.
-If a token is not provided on the `.env` file, the requests will be authenticated which results in a significantly lower rate limit.
+If a token is not provided on the `.env` file, the requests will be unauthenticated which results in a significantly lower rate limit.
 It is strongly advised that a token is provided.
 For more information, please click [here](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28)